confused-Techie/atom-backend/docs/build.md

 * Docker running
 * Docker accessible to the user that owns the directory where the repo is stored.

-If you are on Linux and have trouble running the test suite/development server read below:

 Since the scripts within `package.json` are run with the same permissions as the user that owns the file itself `sudo` won't change running any Docker commands, which is commonly needed on Linux Distros, so you likely will need to add your user to the Docker Group.